flassh/docs/content/booth/index.md

 Regardless of your selection above, you'll be taken to the "Touch Screen To Party" screen in full-screen mode.
 Tapping anywhere on the screen will initiate a 3-second countdown, which will trigger the camera, preview the photo, then start another countdown.
 By default, there are 3 photos taken (3 countdowns) per session.
 This number is [configurable in event settings]().

+As photos are taken, they're automatically uploaded to our servers and made immediately available for viewing and sharing.
+Enjoy your event!

 ## Exit a running event

-Once you're running an event, the tablet goes into full-screen mode and there is no obvious way to exit.
+Once you're running an event, the tablet goes into full-screen mode and there is no obvious way to exit (this is by design).
+Guests shouldn't be able to exit, but you'll need to.

 Each of the four corners of the screen accept a single-finger long-press gesture that will allow you to exit the event and return to your event management screen.